 "I am so pleased we sent our two children to Manorcroft Nursery, we couldn't have wished for a better start to their education.
 I really do think you guys create an incredibly special environment for our little ones and I can't thank you enough for that.
 I can only hope that their next school are able to follow in your footsteps and give them an equally wonderful three years." - Parent

-Between the ages of 2 and 3 your child may be entitled to 15 hours (5 sessions) free per week subject to means testing.
+Between the ages of 2 and 3 your child may be entitled to 15 hours (5 sessions) free per week subject to financial criteria or automatically funded criteria.
 This is called FEET funding.
 After age 3 your child is entitled to 15 hours free per week or 30 hours free if both parents each work at least 16 hours per week (or just 16 hours per week for a single parent).